 If that wasn’t enough to motivate you to spend more time in bed, how about this.
 Sleep loss also interferes with your body’s ability to metabolize carbs which leads to an increase in fat storage and ultimately a propensity to become overweight.
 Additionally, lack of sleep increases cortisol levels.
 This catabolic hormone causes muscles to break down and causes your body to store more fat.
 Furthermore, it also increases your appetite and then stores those calories as fat.

 Bottom line – make sleep your number one priority when embarking on a diet.
-Commit to getting enough sleep every night, otherwise all your sit-ups, calorie counting and money spent on weight loss products and programs is wasted.
+Commit to getting enough sleep every night, otherwise all your sit-ups, calorie counting and money spent on weight-loss products and programs are wasted.
 By getting enough sleep, eating a healthy diet and fitting in some exercise, you’ve got the perfect formula for not only losing weight but keeping it off!